-- (a) The budget policy framework for the next three years (2014/2015 2016/2017) is designed to manage risks associated with constrained financial situation, underperformance on service delivery, and governance and institutional challenges. - (b) The budget will be a mechanism of facilitating the financial turnaround, stability and sustainability over the long term. - (c) The budget will be a vehicle or mechanism of ensuring the citizens of the municipality are provided with the acceptable levels of services. - (d) The maintenance of the existing assets and infrastructure base by ensuring adequate repairs and maintenance and renewal. - (e) The budget will be fundamental to the implementation of the council approved clean audit roadmap.

-(f) The budget will support and be an enabler for local economic development initiatives and sustainable employment creation.
+- (g) To manage risks associated with unstable financial position, underperformance on service delivery, address governance and institutional development challenges: - (h) To improve financial performance and sustainability over the long term; - (i) To ensure the citizens of the municipality are provided with acceptable levels of services; - (j) To maintain the existing assets and infrastructure base by ensuring adequate repairs and maintenance is undertaken: - (k) To achieve a clean audit outcome. - (I) To enable local economic development initiatives and sustainable employment creation.